Ibotta is considered by many to be the best grocery rebate app, but you’re missing out if you haven’t tried Fetch Rewards.

 - Why did I receive a Fetch Reward security audit?: On occasion, your account may be subjected to a temporary security audit.
 This is an additional security measure.
 If you can’t log in for more than 48 hours, email email@example.com.

-- Can I submit electronic receipts?: To get credit for digital receipts, you must use the e-Receipts feature, which allows you to connect your Fetch account to an email inbox containing digital receipts and pull them into the app to get points.
-This is currently available for iOS and select Android devices.
+- Can I submit electronic receipts?: Yes.
+To get credit for digital receipts, you must use the e-Receipts feature, which allows you to connect your Fetch account to an email inbox containing digital receipts (like grocery delivery) and pull them into the app to get points.
+This is now available for iOS and Android devices.
 Learn more here.

 Fetch Rewards vs. Ibotta: Which is better?